 We used the actuarial assumptions shown in Appendix C to project the District's ten year retiree benefit outlay, including any implicit rate subsidy.
-Because these cost estimates reflect average assumptions applied to a relatively small number of employees, estimates for individual years are certain to be in accurate.
+Because these cost estimates reflect average assumptions applied to a relatively small number of employees, estimates for individual years are certain to be inaccurate.
 However, these estimates show the size of cash outflow.

-The following table shows a projection of annual amounts needed to pay the District's share of retiree health costs, including any implicit rate subsidy.
+The following table shows a projection of annual amounts needed to pay the District's share of retiree health costs, including any implicit rate subsidy, that was included in the September 26, 2017 valuation report.